ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 read in one time.

-Data which was loaded by the READ~ DATA commands normally can’t be read again after it has been loaded once.
+Data which was loaded by the READ~ DATA commands normally can't be read again after it has been loaded once.
 However, it is often necessary to use the same data a number of times.

 #### RESTORE